 Limoncello will be pretty strong.
 Add more sugar syrup and taste again.

-I usually add almost all 3 ½ cups and limoncello is still full-bodied.
+I usually add almost all sugar syrup and limoncello is still full-bodied.

 But it’s a good thing that you can decide what your limoncello will taste like.